Posted by Quixie at 7:24 PM

 Read our previous post

 I have a cousin named Miriam.
 She has had a distinctive handwriting for as long as I can remember.
-She has the prettiest writing I have ever seen.
+It's the prettiest writing I have ever seen.
 She obviously takes pride in her flawless penmanship.
-It's not excessively ornate, per çe.
+It's not excessively ornate, per se.
 Rather, what makes it beautiful and memorable is her use of crisp and clean lines, her consistently sized letters, her careful attention to spacing and symmetry.
 She's in her early fifties now, but like the rest of us, she learned how to write sometime around age 5 or so.
-What makes some people meticulous scribes and other not-so-meticulous?

 Me, I write like a barbarian.